Author Archives: joyceboudreaucoach

 Reclaiming my Wild Heart; Who am I really?

 Even as a little girl, I would look into a mirror and wonder, “who am I?
 Why am I here?”
-The world seemed scary, but I felt something deep inside that I did not understand or know how to express … Continue reading
+The world seemed scary, but I felt something profound inside that I did not understand or know how to express … Continue reading